calejvaldez/YouAreTyping/docs/guide.md

 messages on the right.
 You can toggle the color selector by pressing the `Control` and `c` keys.
 On the top-right of the screen, a color selector will appear for you to change the color of your messages.

+### Bookmarking a message

+When you hover over a message, you're presented with a bookmark icon and the timestamp.
+To bookmark your a message, just press the bookmark icon and you're all set!

+### Filtering messages

+You can filter your messages by going to the "Search" submenu on the Menu bar.
+You will find options for filtering by bookmarks or by messages that include a link.

+Once you're done, you can select "Reset filters" to go back to normal messages.

 ### Exporting your messages